copernicus-mogley/zkav.club/recording-station/README.md

 Helping communities document themselves to build an open, living archive for and by the people involved.

-Our little media lab that drops into events.
+An ad-hoc media lab that drops into events.
 Step in, record, and play.

 Nothing goes out without your OK.
-After that, the source lands in the public archive (CC BY-SA) with the credits and context intact.
+After that, we publish the originals to Internet Archive under CC BY-SA (share + remix with attribution).

+Want a feel for the vibe?
+Here are edited highlights from Berlin Blockchain Week 2025: [Recording Station sessions](https://youtube.com/playlist?list=PL9eB_cR4oMehZCgFJqCIVPb253lVWnr8d).
+(Archive source drops coming soon.)

 ## What this is